Bike Commuter Gear & Tips To Enhance your Safety & Enjoyment

 2. Make eye contact when you can.
 Critically important at stop signs as many drivers look for other cars and don’t notice bikers.
 Don’t assume a driver sees you unless they look you in the eye and acknowledge you.

-3. Use flashing bike lights (white in front, red in back) when it gets dark.
+3. Use flashing bike lights (I recommend this quality US made combo pack for the front and rear) when it gets dark.
 Reflectors are not good enough.
 And if you can light up your path to avoid potholes or other roadblocks, while improving your visibility, you also improve your commuting experience.

 4. Get these reflective leg bands.
 One-size-fits-all.
 Cheap.
 They can keep your pants out of your chain (and prevent annoying grease stains).
 And they improve your visibility through color and reflection.